amiryxe/my-favorite-tools/README.md

 # My Favorite Tools (amiryxe)
-a list of my favorite tools for developments and etc
+The list of my favorite tools for developments and etc.

 ## Titles:
 - [IDE and Code Editor](#ide-and-code-editor)